Higher dimensional Jordan curves: First reductions and the construction of approximating skeleta

 Otherwise, we set

 We stop when we reach $k=1$ (and so $\mu_{m}^0$ is defined).
 One can then show the packing condition

 which is independent of $m \in \N$.
-For a proof of this, see \cite{azzam-villa19}, in particular equation (3.5).
+For a proof of this, see \cite{azzam2019quantitative}, in particular equation (3.5).

-Let now $k_0>0$ be an arbitrary integer number, $M>1$ a constant to be fixed later and $C_0>1$ the inflation constant for the $\beta$ numbers (see Constant \eqref{i:C0}).
-We now perform the stopping time mentioned above.
-We start with putting $Q_0 \in \Tree(Q_0)$.
-If there exists a cube $Q \in \Child(Q_0)$ such that
+Let now $k_0>0$ be an arbitrary integer number, $M>1$ a constant to be fixed later and $\aA>1$ the inflation constant for the $\beta_E^{d,p}$ coefficients (see Constant \eqref{i:Aa}).
+Here's the stopping time algorithm on the Christ-David cubes which will output the above mentioned partition of $\dD(Q_0)$.
+For a Christ-David cube $R\in \dD(k_0)$ contained in $Q_0$, we let $\Stop(R)$ denote the set of maximal Christ-David cubes in $R$ from $\dD(k_0)$ that are either in $\dD_{k_{0}}$ or have a child $Q$ for which there is a dyadic cube $I\in \Bad(m)$ such that

-where $\lambda$ is as in Theorem \ref{t:Christ}, then we stop.
-Otherwise we put all the cubes $Q \in \Child(Q_0)$ in $\Tree(Q_0)$; next we scan $\Child(Q_0)$ to see if any cube here has a child satisfying \eqref{e:ST-cond}.
-We proceed recursively in this fashion; the process will eventually terminate because we stopped at all cubes, or because we reached the bottom of $\dD(k_0)$.
+where $\lambda$ is as in Theorem \ref{t:Christ}.
+Observe that if $R\in \dD_{k_{0}}$, then $\Stop(R)=\{R\}$.
+We then let $\Tree(R)$ be those Christ-David cubes contained in $R$ that are not properly contained in any cube from $\Stop(R)$, so in particular, $\Stop(R)\subseteq \Tree(R)$.
+Let $\Nextt(R)$ be the children of cubes in $\Stop(R)$ that are also in $\dD(k_{0})$ (so this could be empty).
+Note that the process will eventually terminate because we stopped at all cubes, or because we reached the bottom of $\dD(k_0)$; in particular, the cardinality of $\Tree(R)$ is finite (perhaps depending on $k_0$).
 Furthermore, we consider all cubes $Q$ of the same generation of $Q_0$, so that

+where $\aA$ is the constant appearing in \eqref{i:Aa}.
 We denote this family by $\dN(Q_0)$.
 On each of these cubes, we perform the same stopping time, so to construct the relative $\Tree(Q)$.
-Finally we put